On this page

 Finish All Your Courses

 Whether becoming a medical coder or biller online or on campus, the bulk of the coursework will cover four primary subject areas: insurance, legal, coding, and the human body.
 Since each medical billing and coding program is different, how these subjects are taught will vary.
-A student can expect to find classes such as:
+You can expect to find classes such as:

 Anatomy: This introductory course will provide a detailed overview of the names and terms of different body parts, areas, and systems.